Pratinav99/Global-Mental-Health-and-Suicide-Rate/README.md

 # Global-Mental-Health-and-Suicide-Rate

-## Introduction
-This repository is dedicated to promoting mental health awareness and providing data-driven insights into global mental health challenges, with a particular focus on suicide rates and the underlying factors affecting mental well-being.

 ## Focus
 Understanding Global Mental Health: Explore the various challenges faced worldwide and emphasize the importance of awareness and education in addressing mental health issues.
 Global Suicide Rates Analysis: Dive into the disparities between male and female suicide rates, identify patterns, and discuss underlying factors using global data sets.